django-cms/django-cms/docs/concepts/menu_system.rst

 A modifier examines the nodes that have been assembled, and modifies them according to its requirements (adding or removing them, or manipulating their attributes, as it sees fit).

-One important one in cms (:py:class:`cms.menu.SoftRootCutter`) removes the nodes that are no longer required when a soft root is encountered.
+An important one in cms (:py:class:`cms.menu.SoftRootCutter`) removes the nodes that are no longer required when a soft root is encountered.

 These classes are subclasses of :py:class:`menus.base.Modifier`.
 Examples are :py:class:`cms.menu.NavExtender` and :py:class:`cms.menu.SoftRootCutter`.

 In order to use a modifier, its :py:meth:`modify()` method must be called.

-Note that each Modifer's :py:meth:`modify()` method can be called *twice*, before and after the menu has been trimmed.
+Note that each Modifier's :py:meth:`modify()` method can be called *twice*, before and after the menu has been trimmed.

 For example when using the {% show_menu %} templatetag, it's called: